ramboz/performance-runbooks/fcp.md

 ## Definition

-FCP (_first contentful paint_) measures the time from when the page starts loading to when any part of the page's content is rendered on the screen.
+The First Contentful Paint (FCP) metric measures the time from when the page starts loading to when any part of the page's content is rendered on the screen.

 ## Components